jboss-developer/jboss-eap-quickstarts/ejb-security-propagation/README.md

 #### Configure the Server by Running the JBoss CLI Script

-1. Start the JBoss Enterprise Application Platform 6.1 Server by typing the following command, replacing JBOSS_HOME with the path to your server.
+1. Start the JBoss EAP server by typing the following command, replacing JBOSS_HOME with the path to your server.

         For Linux:  JBOSS_HOME/bin/domain.sh
         For Windows:  JBOSS_HOME\bin\domain.bat